witnet/documentation/smart-contracts/witnet-randomness-oracle/randomness-requests.md

 - In you needed to request additional randomness before a previous one gets solved, your contract will have to implement the logic and data model to solve this functionality, while avoiding potential front-running attacks at the EVM level.

   {% hint style="" %}
   This multi-pending requests feature is solved by the `WitnetRandomness` contract.
-Know more about it in [next section](./randomness-contract.md).
+Learn more about it in [next section](./randomness-contract.md).
   {% endhint %}